-It’s taken me eight years to share this story because it isn’t just my story—it belongs to my family and community, and it's taken time to reflect on how to honour my brothers, Luke and Sam.
+It's taken me eight years to share this story, because it isn't just my story.
+It belongs to my family and community too, and it's taken time to reflect on how to honor my brothers, Luke and Sam.

 When I was four, my brother Luke passed away from SIDS.
 I didn't have the words to process that loss, so I stored the emotions in my body and suppressed them from my conscious memory system.

 To say Sam was just a brother doesn't do his presence in my life justice.
-Big bother, friend, confidant, cheerleader.
+Big brother, friend, confidant, cheerleader.
 His friends were my friends and vice versa.

 When I found out Sam died, my world collapsed from underneath me.

-I couldn't eat, couldn't sIeep and was crippled by agonising stomach cramps.
-Up until that point I'd been a busy physiotherapist running my own clinic.
-But a deep and profound shock changed my nervous system and grit and stoicism wouldn't help here.
+I couldn't eat, couldn't sleep, and was crippled by agonizing stomach cramps.
+Up until that point, I'd been a busy physiotherapist running my own clinic.
+But a deep and profound shock had changed my nervous system, and grit and stoicism wouldn't help here.

 I needed to work with this pain in a different way.
 This became my mission.